 ❄Storing suggestions

-Freezing - Place pancakes on a baking sheet or large plate in one layer.
-Pop them into the freezer for 1-2 hours, or until they had frozen.
+Freezer - Place pancakes on a baking sheet or large plate in one layer.
+Pop them into the freezer for 1-2 hours or until frozen.
 You can then transfer them into containers or zip-top bags before freezing.
+They will stay fresh for up to 3 months.

-Reheating - You can either reheat frozen pancakes in the microwave for around 60 seconds, in an oven preheated to 180C/350F for 10-12 minutes, or in a toaster.
+Reheating - You can reheat frozen pancakes in the microwave for around 60 seconds, in an oven preheated to 180C/350F for 10-12 minutes, or in a toaster.

 ❔Commonly asked questions